calum74/econv/README.md

 `gen` must be callable with `operator()`, and may be called zero or more times.
 When the input range is a power of 2, it must not exceed the capacity of `buffer_type`.
 When the input range is not a power of 2, then the product of the input and output ranges must not exceed the capacity of `result_type`.
 These conditions are checked in debug mode, but not in release mode.

+`limit` controls the size of buffered entropy but there is normally no need to specify this.

 ### Convenience methods

 ```c++